Ruu3f/freeGPT-discord/README.md

 ##### The freeGPT bot has been verified, invite it [here](https://dsc.gg/freegpt)!
 # freeGPT-discord-bot

-A Discord chatbot powered by freeGPT.
+Discord chatbot and image generator powered by freeGPT.

 ## Support this repository: